 Of course the power of arbitrage to remove asset price anomalies relies on the ability to switch payments between different types of asset market.
-A key assumption in the analysis - that of a specialised asset market, which constitutes a closed circuit where certain asset prices are set - has to be relaxed.
-Instead agents compare prices in all asset markets, and sell over-valued assets in one market and buy under-valued assets in another.
-(Not only do they sell over-valued stocks to buy under-valued stocks and sell small-capitalisation stocks to buy big-capitalisation stocks and so on, but they also sell houses to buy shares and sell shares to buy houses.)
+A key assumption in the analysis - that of a specialized asset market, which constitutes a closed circuit where certain asset prices are set - has to be relaxed.
+Instead agents compare prices in all asset markets, and sell overvalued assets in one market and buy undervalued assets in another.
+(Not only do they sell overvalued stocks to buy undervalued stocks and sell small-capitalization stocks to buy big-capitalization stocks and so on, but they also sell houses to buy shares and sell shares to buy houses.)
 Does that destroy the concept of a closed circuit of payments in which the ability of excess or deficient money to alter asset prices depends on the quantity of money being a given?
-The short answer, in an economy without international transactions, is "not at all".
+The short answer, in an economy without international transactions, is 'not at all'.
 It is true, for example, that - if quoted equities become expensive relative to unquoted companies of the same type - the owners of unquoted companies will float them, which withdraws money from the pool of institutional funds.
-Conversely, when quoted companies become cheap relative to "asset value", entrepreneurs organize take-overs, which inject money back into the institutional pool.
-To the extent that one type of participant has been a net buyer and it has satisfied its purchases by drawing on its bank balances, its bank deposits (i.e., assets related to each other.
+Conversely, when quoted companies become cheap relative to 'asset value', entrepreneurs organize takeovers, which inject money back into the institutional pool.
+To the extent that one type of participant has been a net buyer and it has satisfied its purchases by drawing on its bank balances, its bank deposits (that is, its money holdings) must fall.
+But the money balances of another type of agent must rise.
+In fact, it is possible to identify particular types of participant in asset markets, and to collect data on their purchases and sales.
+Table 14.3 gives data on the market in UK quoted ordinary shares in 1994 as an illustration.
+It needs to be understood that the value of purchases and sales

-Arbitrage keeps prices of different

-Table 3 Asset markets in the UK in 1994
+Table 14.3 An example of an asset market in the UK in 1994 (quoted ordinary shares [equities])

-1. The market in quoted ordinary shares (equities)
+Net sellers of equities Amount sold (£m.)
+Net buyers of equities Amount bought (£m.)

+Banks 393 Life assurance and pension 8 5 3 1

+Personal sector 679 funds

+Industrial and commercial Remaining financial 1 097

+companies 9261 institutions

-Net sellers of equities Amount sold, £m.
-Net buyers of equities Amount bought, £m.
-Banks 393 Life assurance & pension funds 8531 Personal sector 679 Remaining financial institutions 1097 Industrial & commercial cos.
-9261 Overseas sector 4531 Public sector 3646 Sum of sales by net sellers 13979 Sum of purchases by net buyers 13979
+Public sector 3646 Overseas sector 4351

+Sum of sales by net sellers 13979 Sum of purchases by net buyers 13979